How to Spend 3 Days in Madrid: The Best Things To Do

 Oh, Madrid.
 This city was love at first sight for me.
 With its classic architecture, sprawling parks, and interesting neighborhoods, Madrid and is a must-see destination in Spain.
 As the capital of Spain, it’s home to a lot of the country’s national monuments, museums, and other top attractions.
 If you’re wondering what to do in Madrid, you’ve come to the right place.
 In this post, I’m breaking down the perfect 3-day Madrid itinerary to see the best the city has to offer at a leisurely pace.
 This itinerary is ideal if you’re visiting Madrid for the first time.

-Disclaimer: This post may contain affiliate links
+Disclaimer: This post may contain affiliate links as explained in my disclosure policy.

 This post is part of the Madrid Travel series.
 Here’s a full list of posts in the series.